KelSolaar/sIBL_GUI/docs/help/sIBL_GUI_Manual.rst

 | ..  image:: resources/pictures/sIBL_GUI_LocationsBrowser.jpg     |
 +------------------------------------------------------------------+

-The *Locations Browser* component provides browsing capability to **sIBL_GUI**, adding directory browsing at various entry points in **sIBL_GUI** Ui.
+The *Locations Browser* Component provides browsing capability to **sIBL_GUI**, adding directory browsing at various entry points in **sIBL_GUI** Ui.
 The browsing is done either by the Os default file browser or an user defined file browser.

 Default Supported File Browsers: